Scholarships and Grants

 All candidates for admission will be considered for the following scholarships.
 The student's application for admission is also the application for major merit-based scholarships at Fordham.

 Presidential Scholarship: Full-tuition and room award renewable for four years.
-Awarded to the top twenty admitted students each year.
-Presidential Scholars are generally ranked in the top 1-2% in their high school class and demonstrate excellent academic achievement in high school, test scores, and personal characteristics.
+Awarded to the top admitted students each year (typically within the top 1% of the admitted pool).
+Presidential Scholars are generally ranked in the top 1–2% of their high school class and demonstrate excellent academic achievement in high school, test scores, and personal characteristics.
 April 1 notification.

 Semifinalist Scholarship: Full-tuition award renewable for four years.
-Recipients are finalists or semifinalists in the National Merit or National Hispanic Recognition Scholarship Programs who possess an A or A- average and are in the top 2-3% of all admitted students.
-Notification at the time of admission.
+Recipients are finalists or semifinalists in the National Merit or National Hispanic Recognition Scholarship Programs who possess a solid A average and are in the top 2–3% of all admitted students.
+Notification is made at the time of admission.

-Other Scholarships: We also offer a range of scholarships that are based on merit and/or need.
-Scholarship awards vary based on the individual requirements but can range from $1,000 to $20,000.
+Other Scholarships: We also offer a range of additional scholarships that are based on merit and/or need.
+Scholarship awards and amounts vary based on specified criteria.

 The Maguire Scholars Higher Education Program